- Location and Housing

 Reims is located northwest of Paris.
 Also known as the Coronation City and the French “Art de Vivre,” Reims has a rich legacy, offering a prestigious home to one of the most celebrated and festive of wines – champagne!

 Rouen, famous for its 100 towers, boasts Gothic architecture and historic streets with 1,200 half-timbered houses.
 Rouen attracts tourists from around the world, with the memory of Joan of Arc, the paintings of Monet and descriptions of the great writers: Flaubert, Maupassant and Victor Hugo.
 Ten minutes from campus, Rouen offers students all the attractions of a big city: cinemas, museums, theaters, concert halls and opera.
 With its 400,000 inhabitants, Rouen is a dynamic city that has developed its previously industrial areas along the Seine to the west into areas of services, leisure and commerce near the largest drawbridge road to Europe.
 Nestled in a bend of the Seine, the Rouen city also has an exceptional natural environment, the foundation of its prosperity and quality of life for its inhabitants.
 The Seine, the symbol of the momentum of this city, has walkways and borders with trees that bring its docks to life.

 NEOMA offers options for university-affiliated housing.
 Pitt students are not guaranteed spots within university-affiliated housing.
 NEOMA will provide instructions on when and how to apply for housing.
-See NEOMA's housing section in their International Student Guide for more information.
+See NEOMA's housing section on their International Student website for more information.

 NEOMA's courses are taught in French and in English with a large number taught in English.
 Specific courses will be offered in one of the two languages.